Vedadiyan/GoPainless_DotNetVersion/README.md

 | build | builds a go project | go-painless build -R linux -A amd64 -O ./ -T ./cmd/ | -R = specifies target OS <br /> -A = specifies target architecture <br /> -O = specifies the output directory <br /> -T = specifies the go file or folder to build

 ### Tips
 It is recommended to always use `go-painless tidy` after `go-painless restore`.
-This because `go-painless` is a complement to the original `go` command.
+This is because `go-painless` is a complement to the original `go` command.
 When using `go-painless`, the project has to be initiated using `go-painless initialize` and all dependencies have to be maintained using the `go-painless install` commands.